 - Direct marketing

-We will comply with the rules set out in the GDPR, the Privacy and Electronic Communications Regulations (PECR) and any laws which may amend or replace the regulations around direct marketing.
-This includes, but is not limited to, when we make contact with data subjects by post, email, text message, social media messaging, telephone (both live and recorded calls) and fax.
+We will comply with the rules set out in the UK GDPR, the Privacy and Electronic Communications Regulations (PECR) and any laws which may amend or replace the regulations around direct marketing.
+This includes, but is not limited to, when we make contact with data subjects by post, email, text message, social media messaging and telephone (both live and recorded calls).

 Any direct marketing material that we send will identify BUS as the sender and will describe how people can object to receiving similar communications in the future.
 If a data subject exercises their right to object to direct marketing we will stop the direct marketing as soon as possible.

 Section D : working with other organisations & transferring data

 - Sharing information with other organisations

 We will only share personal data with other organisations or people when we have a legal basis to do so and if we have informed the data subject about the possibility of the data being shared in a privacy notice, unless legal exemptions apply to informing data subjects about the sharing.
 Only authorised and properly instructed staff are allowed to share personal data.

 We will keep records of information shared with a third party, which will include recording any exemptions which have been applied, and why they have been applied.
 We will follow the ICO’s Code of Practice on Data Sharing (or any replacement code of practice) when sharing personal data with other data controllers.
 Legal advice will be sought as required.